perjonasam/dunderbot/README.md

 Compared to baseline, removing the portfoilio features clerly decreased profit (35ish->7ish) as well as the reward during training and prediction.
 ## Decreased data_n_timesteps to 1
 Same results as baseline.
 New baseline.
+## Added commission and slippage
+Essentially no trading was taken place with a commission, even a gentle commission (0.2%) without slippage.
+Still new baseline.
+## Changed gamma (discount factor)
+Set to 0.995 (default 0.99) the agent lost all money.
+But traded like hell, so the commission ate up everything.

 # Resources
 ## RL concepts/intros